 Rara Trek is pretty much off- the- beaten trekking trail to the remote lands of western Nepal.
 As the name implies, Rara Trek is the gratifying trekking to the serene terrain of Rara Lake encompassing the Eden like landscapes of Rara National Park.
 Established in 1976, Rara National Park is stretched over 106 sq. km. of an area covering the land portions of Mugu and Jumla districts of the faraway Karnali Region making it the smallest National Park of Nepal.

-Despite being rich in natural ambience, Rara region receives only few visitors each year because of difficult access and the topography and having no infra structures quintessential for tourism like accommodation and other facilities.
+Despite being rich in natural ambience, Rara region receives only a few visitors each year because of difficult access and the topography and having no infrastructures quintessential for tourism like accommodation and other facilities.

-Multiple routes are available for arriving in the Rara region.
-Our experts from ‘Alpine Zone Treks’ have devised 13-days Rara Trek package with cheapest price which commences with a flight to Nepalgunj and connecting flight to Jumla which is the administrative headquarter of Karnali Zone and popular for being the highest place on the world for paddy growing.
+Multiple routes are available for entering the Rara region.
+Our experts from ‘Alpine Zone Treks’ have devised a 13-day Rara Trek package at the cheapest price.
+It commences with a flight to Nepalgunj and connecting flight to Jumla, which is the administrative headquarter of Karnali Zone and popular for being the highest place on the world for paddy growing.
 Jumla marks the initiation of trekking as we tread through the pretty Chhetri village of Padmara rich in cultural heritages via the confluence of sparkling Chaudbise River and Ghurseni River.
-The trail stretches further through Bumra and Gumra to Pine prior to winding up in Rara Lake which will be the furthest point we will be sauntering as we take the return trip through Ghorasain, Sinja and Chere Chaur to Jumla whence a flight to Nepalgunj and a connecting flight to Kathmandu will wrap off the exquisite trek.
+The trail stretches further through Bumra and Gumra to Pine prior to winding up in Rara Lake, which will be the furthest point.
+In our return trip, we will be passing through Ghorasain, Sinja and Chere Chaur to Jumla from where a flight to Nepalgunj and a connecting flight to Kathmandu.

-The Trans-Himalayan Valley with high ridges, panoramic views of several snow- shrouded mountains, the culturally rich villages, treading in Rara National Park and gazing Rara Lake is the major attraction of Rara Lake.
+The Trans-Himalayan Valley with high ridges, panoramic views of several snow-clad mountains, the culturally rich villages, Rara National Park and Rara Lake are the major attractions of Rara Trek.